What Is The Difference Between An Orangery & A Conservatory?

 Advances made in insulated glazing resulted in conservatories becoming more popular with domestic homeowners in the 1970’s and led to the creation of the numerous conservatory styles available today.

-• High volume of glass
+• High volume of glass throughout

-• Large glass roof and walls
+• Large glass roof and mainly glass walls

 1. An orangery uses more brickwork than a conservatory